GSA/ficam-playbooks/_ficampm/1_intro_pm.md

 The content for this guide is based on the [Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance v2.0](https://www.idmanagement.gov/docs/roadmap-ficam.pdf)

-## What is ICAM Program Management?
+## What Is ICAM Program Management?

 > "The interwoven technical architecture of the Federal Government creates complexity in managing access to resources, safeguarding networks, and protecting information...each agency must harmonize its enterprise-wide approach to governance, architecture, and acquisition." - *OMB Memorandum M-19-17*